artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/README.md

 In case you do not have an FPGA board, all exercises can also be completed using the different simulation tools available in RVfpga: Whisper, RVfpga-ViDBo, RVfpga-Pipeline and RVfpga-Trace.

-*NOTE: This course will be conducted during the second semester of the 2024-2025 academic year (February 2025 to May 2025).
-During this time, the course materials will continue to be refined and enhanced.*

 *NOTE: In case you want to obtain more information about this course (such as the slides, the exercises sheets, the solutions for the labs, etc.), you can contact ```dani02@ucm.es```*